 Now, the S Corporation also has some disadvantages.
 As a corporate entity, owners are required to file or maintain many federal and state documents including Articles of Incorporation and corporate minutes.
 Like the C Corp, the rules and regulations that govern this type of business entity are extremely complex.
 They may even require a multi-faceted understanding of accounting that many lay-people do not possess.

 S Corporations also have stock restrictions that C Corps don’t have.
 While C Corporations can buy and trade multiple types of stocks, S Corps can only use one class of stock; however the stock can have different voting rights: non-voting stock, voting stock, limited stock, general stock, etc. When it comes to planning, shareholders could run into problems if they are trying to do advanced estate planning.
-Therefore, they would need the help and assistance a good CPA and CFP® could provide.
+Therefore, they would need help and assistance that a good CPA and CFP® could provide.

 Unseen in business structures up to this point in our descriptions, the S Corporation requires all shareholders and officers within the company to take a “reasonable” salary, even if the company is not making a profit.
-This could be very problematic for new business owners who may experience loss rather than profit during their first one to three years of operation.
+This could be very problematic for new business owners who may experience a loss rather than profit during their first one to three years of operation.

-For entrepreneurs who want the flexibility and control Sole Proprietorships or General Partnerships provide but desire the liability protection of a Corporation, a Limited Liability Company may be the answer for you.
-Quickly becoming one of the most popular types of business entities, the LLC is “simpler and more flexible than a corporation.”
+For entrepreneurs who want the flexibility and control Sole Proprietorships or General Partnerships provide but desire the liability protection of a corporation, a Limited Liability Company may be the answer for you.
+Quickly becoming one of the most popular types of business entities, the LLC is simpler and more flexible than a corporation.
 It offers the flow-through taxation that individually operated companies enjoy.
 Yet, it separates the individual owner from the business and its liabilities.

 In an LLC, you can have one owner or an unlimited number of owners.
 Also known as members, owners are unlike stockholders or shareholders.
 You don’t have to elect board members or directors of operations, nor do you buy/trade stocks for ownership percentages.
-Because LLC’s are business entities, states often require members to hold annual meetings and record meeting minutes.
+Because LLCs are business entities, states often require members to hold annual meetings and record meeting minutes.
 However, you often don’t have to do the same amount of financial reporting and legal documentation that corporations must do.

 Unique to the LLC, entity members can choose their method of taxation.
 You have the flexibility of being taxed as a sole proprietorship, as a partnership, as an S Corporation, or as a C Corporation.
 Whichever taxation structure you prefer or think a future buyer will prefer, you can apply it to the LLC.

-Another advantage of the LLC entity is that members can receive write-offs that are larger than your individual ownership percentages.
+Another advantage of the LLC entity is that members can receive write-offs that are larger than their individual ownership percentages.
 That means that members can own unequal company percentages but split profit or loss 50/50 if your financial planner believes it can help all parties involved.

 While an LLC’s flexibility offers many benefits to business owners, this type of entity also has its disadvantages.
 State renewal and compliance fees for LLC’s can get expensive.
 Some counties even require payment of fees in addition to the state ones.
 Certain states also collect a Franchise and Excise Tax or a Capital Values Tax from LLC’s.
 While the paperwork required is simple, the fees demanded can get complicated and pricey.

-Additionally, operating your business as an LLC makes it hard for investors to contribute capital.
+Additionally, operating your business as an LLC makes it difficult for investors to contribute capital.
 Your Operating Agreement could prohibit investor contributions, or investors may not want to put money into a company that will never be publicly traded.